Missing CDC employee was denied promotion, told neighbor to delete phone number, reports say

 "This is an extremely unusual set of circumstances," Atlanta Police Department Major Michael O’Connor said Tuesday.
 "We deal with missing person cases fairly regularly here.
 The circumstances on this one, just beyond the fact that he's a CDC employee, but just as a general person are unusual."

 Authorities believe Cunningham made it to his home in Atlanta — but nothing else indicates where he may be now.
-In the CDC employee’s house, nothing seemed unusual and the residence seemed secured, according to O’Connor.
+In the CDC employee’s house, nothing seemed unusual and the residence seemed secured aside from two windows being open, according to O’Connor.

 "The most unusual fact, in this case, is that every single belonging that we are aware of was located in the residence," O'Connor said.
 "So his keys, cell phone, credit cards, debit cards, wallet, all of his identification, passports – anything you can think of we've been able to locate."